Eyelid Surgery Recovery

 - Clean the house, move furniture, etc.?
 You won’t be allowed to lift, strain, perform strenuous exercise, or bend over for about 2 weeks.
 It’s important to keep your blood pressure moderated to protect your incisions.

 - Go out in public?
 Really, whenever you feel like it, so long as you honor your post-op restrictions on driving and other activities.
 Many patients prefer to wait until stitches are removed (7 days after surgery) and/or most post-op bruising and swelling has subsided (10 to 14 days).

 How long with the results of eyelid surgery last?

 The improvements made with eyelid surgery are long-lasting.
-Dr. Clark uses techniques designed to allow your eyelid lift results to age naturally with you.
+Our surgeons use techniques designed to allow your eyelid lift results to age naturally with you.
 However, you will continue to age, and eventually may experience some sagging or puffiness in the eyelids in the future.
 You can prevent premature aging and protect your results by following a good at-home skin care regimen, which we can help you design!

 Have more questions?
-Contact us for a personal consultation with Dr. Clark.
+Contact us for a personal consultation with our surgeons.